ultraq/react-icu-message-formatter/README.md

 ```

 A hook for retrieving the message formatter context objects: `formatter`,
-`locale`, `messages`, and `messageResolver`.
-Returns a single object with all
+`messages`, and `messageResolver`.
+Returns a single object with all of those
-of those properties on it.
+properties on it.

 > React 16.8+ is needed to be able to use hooks.